solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Potash 0.56 with 0.10 O
 Natron 1.62 with 0.42 O

-Out of this is worked out a bisilicate, chromium iron (of the composition of those of L'Aigle), and an andesine-like feldspar in a proportion of approximately 79 : 1 : 21.
+Out of this is worked out a bisilicate, chromium iron (of the composition of L'Aigle), and an andesine-like feldspar in a proportion of approximately 79 : 1 : 21.

 So, in total, the Eichstädt meteorite is roughly made of: